-We all loved the soup so much, I ended up making it again in a cooking class, during a community event cooking demonstration, and even added it to the meal plans.
 Ever wonder what kind of squash to use for different recipes?
 I break it down here!

 Next time before you start dialing for takeout, really take a look at what is in your kitchen.
 You never know – you might whip up something delicious!